LoyolaChicagoBooks/introcs-csharp/rst/lab-searching-arrays-lists-maps.rst

 Lab: Performance
 =================

-In the sorting notes (see :ref:`sorting`) we took advantage of a few ideas to show how to do basic benchmarking to compare the various approaches.
+In :ref:`sorting` we took advantage of a few ideas to show how to do basic benchmarking to compare the various approaches.